 An ideal treat any time of the day, this moist yellow cake offers a delightful surprise of cinnamon, nuts and brown sugar in every slice.
 Nanetta Larson relies on a boxed mix to help her bake it in her Canton, South Dakota kitchen.

 "I've been making this special breakfast treat since I was a teenager," shares Trish Quinn of Middletown, Pennsylvania.
 "With chocolate chips and cinnamon in the middle and on top, it never fails to please all ages."

 "My aunt gave me this appealing recipe she often doubles for large groups," writes Alisha Juhnke from her home in Lebanon, Oregon.
 "Lightly sweetened with pineapple and topped with coconut, it was an instant winner in my household."

 Sweet success is sure to be had when you prepare Valma Devall’s mouthwatering coffee cake.
 “The recipe is delightful,” writes the Kennewick, Washington reader, “but I’d like to see it made over.”
 Our Test Kitchen cut 60% of the saturated fat and 113 calories from each serving for this lightened-up treat that's sure to wow friends and family.—Valma Devall, Kennewick, Washington

 Warm, buttery coffee cake: you just can't beat a good one.
 And Janice Kuhlmann's recipe for Sour Cream Coffee Cake is just that.
 With a lovely, tender interior and a slightly crunchy crust, it has a wonderful texture not unlike poundcake.
-But it's the lemon and almond flavors plus the full cup of walnuts that really take this Newington, Connecticut reader's cake over the top on taste.
+But it's the lemon and almond flavors plus the full cup of walnuts that really take this Stafford Springs, Connecticut reader's cake over the top on taste.